 - Misdemeanor simple possession, which can result in up to four years in prison and fines up to $25,000.

 - Distribution, intent to distribute, or dispensing of Schedule III, Schedule IV, or Schedule V substances.
 This can result in up to five years imprisonment.

 - Distribution, intent to distribute, or dispensing a Schedule I or Schedule II narcotic, which could lead to a $25,000 fine and up to two decades imprisonment.

 For minor drug possession offenses, jail time is typically avoidable-, especially for a first offense.
-However, repeat offenders and those accused of distribution or intent to distribute are likely to serve at least some time incarcerated making contact with a Montgomery County drug lawyer even more imperative.
+However, repeat offenders and those accused of distribution or intent to distribute are likely to serve at least some time incarcerated, making contact with a MoCo drug lawyer even more imperative.

 How a Montgomery County Drug Lawyer Can Fight for You

-The best course of action, when faced with drug charges, depends upon your specific circumstances.
-For example, those arrested for drugs found during an illegal search can petition the court to suppress the illegally-obtained evidence.
+The best course of action against substance-related charges depends on your specific circumstances, but contacting a Montgomery County drug lawyer could help you determine an effective strategy.
+For example, those arrested for drugs found during an illegal search can petition the court to suppress the illegally obtained evidence.
 This is a smart choice because a prosecutor cannot move forward without evidence.
 For others, negotiating a plea bargain may be the right option if the evidence against you is strong, since you may be able to cut a deal for reduced charges or a lesser penalty.

 A skilled attorney will work hard to help you approach your charges in a smart way.
 Call today to schedule a consultation and learn more.